quinnmoon11/QUINN-Rclass-finalproject_3/README.md

 # Overview

-A rough draft of project 3 for R Data science course
+Project 3 of R data science course.
+I walk through making all the figures for my thesis!

 # History

-2023-02-16 5/3/2023 first release of data and scripts
+ 5/3/2023 first release of data and scripts
+5/5/2023 final repo will all code uploaded